heyhabito/s3-bucket-inspector/README.md

 You'll then need to give the run lambda KMS decrypt access with that key.
 Alternatively, for testing you can set the `HOOK_URL` environment variable to the unencrypted hook URL.

-### Code
+### Lambda Code
-Just zip the python files and upload.
+Just zip the python files and upload or use `deploy.sh`.
 To avoid non-determinism in the zip file hash, we use `zip -X function.zip *.py && strip-nondeterminism --type zip function.zip` in `package-lambda.sh`.
-Otherwise the hash will randomly change without the lambda code being changed so the lambda will be redeployed unnecessarily.
-If you use nix, you should be able to add both `zip` and `strip-nondeterminism` to your nix env.
+If you use nix, you should be able to install both `zip` and `strip-nondeterminism` into your nix env.

 ## Development
 Format Python code with `format.sh` and then lint with `test.sh`.